Occupational Health: Farm Worker Health and Safety

 Cow milking facility with stanchions

-People who live or work with animals or animal products should be aware that even healthy animals (cattle, goats, sheep, pics, chickens, turkeys) can pass on diseases (such as avian flu, E. coli, and Campylobacter) to humans.
+People who live or work with animals or animal products should be aware that even healthy animals (cattle, goats, sheep, pigs, chickens, turkeys) can pass on diseases (such as avian flu, E. coli, and Campylobacter) to humans.
 Diseases can also spread through manure/droppings, milk, and animal products like uncooked eggs or meat.

 Children, pregnant women, the elderly and any person with a weakened immune system may be at an increased risk of getting sick or becoming severely ill.